rome/tools/npm/rome/README.md

 ## Technical documentation

-If you're curious to know our internals, you can browse our [technical documentation], built straight from our source code.
+If you're curious to know our internals, you can browse our [technical documentation].

 [official website]: https://rome.tools/
 [technical documentation]: https://rome.github.io/tools/rome